Yvonne Root

 What are the 20% of my construction company’s jobs that gave me 80% of my satisfaction last year?

-You’ve probably noticed none of these questions are simple, nor are they easily answered.
+You’ve probably noticed that none of these questions are simple or easily answered.
 It isn’t as if you can write a “find my 20” on your to-do list one day and check it off at some point in the day.

 Finding your 20 is a habit you build over time, and it takes practice to see the benefits.